jacojoubert/cadre-presentation/OUTLINE.md

     - Title, description, etc. automatically takes care of Aria requirements
     - Modifying the grid to work with different screen sizes is also very simple
     - Important for ARIA because the order of the content makes sense.
 Separates logical order from display order.
+  - ember-paper comparison
+    - You are basically writing css inline at this point

 ### In action
 - [ui-form]